HR & Millennials: Why Building Relationships is Important

-As an HR leader, remaining aware of the demographic shift of the workforce is a key driver in adding value to our organizations.
-With over 80 million Millennials preparing to enter the workplace, we are uniquely positioned to not only see this generation become an integral part of our economy, but to also help them realize their full potential professionally.
+Being aware of the demographic transition in the workforce as an HR executive is essential to enhancing our organizations.
+With more than 80 million Millennials getting ready to start working, we are in a rare position to not only watch this generation become a vital part of our economy, but also to assist them in reaching their full professional potential.

 Trying to educate oneself by wading through the numerous articles and studies regarding this highly fussed over demographic feels like an extensive and sometimes futile task.
 With articles ranging from the sensational “Millennials Are Selfish and Entitled, and Helicopter Parents Are to Blame” to the counter-sensational “Why Millennials Aren’t Lazy, Spoiled or Entitled…” to the vaguely complimentary “Why Millennials Are So Individualistic” it is hard to discern valuable information from speculation and anecdote.
 And – even when you do find some concrete data (this report submitted by the White House’s Council of Economic Advisors is a good example) – it might not be enough to make the best hiring decisions for your organization.